RESEARCH AND DOCUMENTATION

 IMPACT collaborated with McGill University to conduct a research study around Kipsing’, Wamba and Merti and created a short documentary of two of the scoping studies conducted.

 IMPACT collaborated with the University of Sheffield to complete fieldwork for the Human-Wildlife Conflicts study in Il Ngwesi Community Land, formerly known as the Il Ngwesi Group Ranch.

 COMMUNITY RESEARCHERS TRAINING

-To be effective in managing natural resources based conflicts organizations need to learn how to collect and incorporate data into the decision making and project development.
-The training on young community researchers in research processes and tools has concluded and the young researchers will be placed in PARAN_Kenya alliance members.
-Generous support from Institute of Development Studies
+To be effective in managing natural resources based conflicts, organizations need to learn how to collect and incorporate data into the decision making and project development.
+Young community researchers who were trained in research processes and tools become members of PARAN Kenya.
+This is possible thanks to the generous support from the Institute of Development Studies.

 In IMPACT the community researcher fellows will be attached to the peace building and conflict transformation, community land protection program, research program and movement building.